PPPDUD/M-SHELL/README.md

 <h2><code>Commands file missing.
 Generating a default commands file..</h2></code>
 This error occurs whenever the program cannot find commands.json.
 It happens on first usage and will be fixed automactially.

+# Malware detection
+Starting with version 1.5, all copies of M-SHELL have extremely strict antiviruses built in.
+If you have 1.5, you might notice alot of threat warnings.
+Here are some tips to prevent this in your commands:

+1. Never use files.
+Use getData(key), setData(key, value) and delData(key) instead.
+M-SHELL 1.5 will handle the rest on your behalf.
+2. Never use exec() and eval().
+Not only do they pose vulnerabilities depending on the use case, but they can be used to bypass the antivirus.
+3. Don't use exit() and sys.exit().
+Both can cause severe frustration for the user, so they are flagged.

+# Official commands available for download
+The following commands can be installed using the `install` command and providing a URL:
+1. https://mojavesoft.net/dataWrite.ms - A simple command for storing data on 1.5 and later.
+Doesn't work on pre-1.5 copies.
+2. https://mojavesoft.net/antivirus-test.ms - Triggers the 1.5 antivirus.
+When executed, prints "Hello, world!", and then "20".
+3. https://mojavesoft.net/dataRead.ms - Reads data created using dataWrite.
+4. https://mojavesoft.net/dataDelete.ms - Deletes data created using dataWrite.